Teaching Small Language Models to Reason: Results

 \subsection{Ablation study on dataset size}

-As we observe a significant performance improvement through student--teacher knowledge distillation via finetuning, we investigate the trade-off between the performance gain and dataset size.
-For this, we train T5 XXL on a random, smaller subset of the original finetuning data.
-Table \ref{dataset_table} details the test accuracy achieved when finetuning T5 XXL on only 4\% and 20\% of the data.
-We find that T5 XXL finetuned on only 20\% of the examples, allows us to achieve an accuracy of 11.22\%, while finetuning on just 4\% of the original examples achieves an accuracy of 6.29\%.
-In comparison to the base task accuracy in Table \ref{teacher_table} (8.11), we see that finetuning on CoT data is 6x more data efficient.
-However, it is still the case that training on just 20\% of the data creates a significant quality gap, and it's possible that with e.g. 200\% larger dataset we could outperform the results in Table \ref{teacher_table}.
+We also investigate the trade-off between the performance gain from CoT finetuning and dataset size.
+Table \ref{dataset_table} details the test accuracy achieved when finetuning T5 XXL on only 4\% and 20\% of the data, randomly selected.
+In comparison to the baseline accuracy of 8.11\% (Table \ref{teacher_table}), we see that our method is 6x more data efficient, achieving accuracy of 11.22\% with only 20\% of the examples.
+However, training on just 20\% of the data still creates a quality gap, and it's possible that with e.g. 200\% larger dataset we could outperform the results in Table \ref{teacher_table}.